edizyurdakul/github-scout/README.md

 - Chakra UI is a great component library, for fast development.
 - My main goal is to become a front end developer.
 That's why I decided to use an existing API rather to create a custom backend server.
-- Testing is an essential part of production applications.
-Testing Library is the go-to library in the React community.
-I covered the essential features of the app with tests.

 ## If I had more time I would change this